Tonnie78/Lua-GPS-Widget/README.md

 With a calculation it is determend on what side of the no flight zone border my plane is located.
 If it is on one side I change Global Variable GV8 to 1 and on the other side to 0.
 I use a logical switch to change state based on the GV8.
 This then activates a custom function to play a track and to activate my haptic feedback. ( Sometimes other clubmembers complain about my talking transmitter) ;)

+I have added the two audio Tracks.
+One is NoFlZo is the No FLight Zone Warning and the other is GPS Signal Found

 If you like this Widget, and would like to support me in my development then please donate....